Canon XC10 vs G16

-- Easier framing: Has an optical viewfinder for image framing.
+- Easier framing: Has an optical viewfinder for image framing and settings control.

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.8).

 - More compact: Is smaller (109x76mm vs 125x102mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 684g or 66 percent) and is thus easier to take along.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.